 NoteMake sure that you have enabled modern authentication.
 Especially in older tenants this needs to be enabled manually.

 Office 365 MFA License

 This means that all Office 365 Online applications are protected and also the OneDrive client and Outlook application.
-What isn’t protected with MFA is, for example, logging-in on your computer.
+What isn’t protected with MFA is, for example, logging in on your computer.

-Multi-Factor Authentication for Office 365 doesn’t offer all security features that are available in the Azure MFA version.
+Multi-Factor Authentication for Office 365 doesn’t offer all the security features that are available in the Azure MFA version.
 But more than enough for a good additional security layer on your user sign-ins.

 The following features are available: